Critical Race Theorists reject the dictionary definition of racism and use this instead: “racism = prejudice + power”

 …the approaches [of anti-racism theory] are theoretical and thus closed to the canons of scientific evaluation and because the discourse itself prohibits the open, rigorous and critical interrogation which is essential to theoretical, professional and personal development.

-Modern anti-racism is a commercial movement driven by graduates of the most expensive private schools in the US.
-The most prominent of them are white:
+Modern anti-racism is a commercial movement promoted by graduates of the US’s most expensive private schools.
+The most famous of them are white:

-Judith Katz is the Executive Vice President and “Client Brand Lead” of the Kaleel Jamison Consulting Group, a business that profits from teaching anti-racism.
+Judith Katz is the Executive Vice President of the Kaleel Jamison Consulting Group, a business that profits from teaching anti-racism.

-Peggy McIntosh, author of “White Privilege: Unpacking the Invisible Knapsack”, is the associate director of the Wellesley Centers for Women at Wellesley College, one of the fifty most expensive colleges in the US.
+Peggy McIntosh, author of “White Privilege: Unpacking the Invisible Knapsack”, is the associate director of the Wellesley Centers for Women at Wellesley College, one of the US’s fifty most expensive colleges.

-Tim Wise, a graduate of Tulane, has lectured about anti-racism at “over 400 college campuses, including Harvard, Stanford, and the Law Schools at Yale, Columbia, and Vanderbilt.”
-I watched part of one of his youtube videos and quit when he said he was doing what black speakers could not.
+Tim Wise, a graduate of Tulane, makes his living lecturing about anti-racism at “over 400 college campuses, including Harvard, Stanford, and the Law Schools at Yale, Columbia, and Vanderbilt.”
+I watched part of one of his youtube videos and stopped when he said he was doing what black speakers could not.
 Black speakers have been popular at universities since at least the early 1960s.
-The idea that people like black speakers could not speak about race at a college campus today is as silly as the title of one of Wise’s books, Speaking Treason Fluently.
+The idea that black speakers could not speak about race at a college campus today is as silly as the title of one of Wise’s books, Speaking Treason Fluently.
 When polls show most Americans support racial diversity, a better title would be Speaking Truisms Profitably.

 People like Wise, Katz, and McIntosh mean well, but they content themselves with a superficial understanding of injustice.
 My favorite Upton Sinclair quote applies: “It’s difficult to get a man to understand something if his salary depends on his not understanding it.”